haggarter/HaggartEthanITC210BlogPost/HaggartEthanBlogPost.md

 That being said, for many purposes they are an easy solution to the problem of global state.
 If your site does not expect extremely high volumes of users, then sessions are probably the cheap way to go.

 ## Additional Resources
+https://www.w3schools.com/php/php_sessions.asp - W3 Schools is an excellent resource for web programming.
+If you need a quick refresher on the syntax, go to them.
+They have examples that can help you remember the technical part of setting up a session.

+https://www.php.net/manual/en/book.session.php - This is the official PHP manual for sessions.
+It documents everything that can be done with sessions and all of the relevant functions.
+It is very dense and technical, but if you want to do something complicated with sessions this should be a go-to to even understand what is possible.

+https://www.docker.com - This is the Docker website, in case you need to install Docker for the purposes of the tutorial.

+https://code.visualstudio.com - This is the VS Code website, in case you need to install it for the purposes of the tutorial.